Tesla Model 3 Ultimate Buyers Guide

 All Model 3 cars come with Autopilot hardware so the only material choice is the software level installed.

-With the removal of the ultrasonic parking sensors (USS), a number of EAP features are not yet operational.
-As a result we feel paying for Enhanced Autopilot is not currently worthwhile.
-The Full Self driving option is only worth considering in North America where you can be part of the FSD beta pilot.
-Those on the pilot still need to pay attention, even if the car requires few manual interventions the driver is still responsible, and lapses of concentration can be significant.
-Our estimation is FSD adds about 25% of the purchase price to the value of a car on resale, so if you are looking at a car with FSD and one without, expect to pay about $3k more.
-We don't feel the $15k/£9k asking price from Tesla is ever reflected in used car prices.
+With the removal of the ultrasonic parking sensors (USS), a number of EAP features are not yet fully operational.
+As a result we feel paying for Enhanced Autopilot is not currently worthwhile and is not even available in North America.
+The Full Self driving option is only worth considering in North America where you have access to FSD supervised.
+Our estimation is FSD adds about 25% of the option purchase price to the value of a car on resale, so if you are looking at a car with FSD and one without, expect to pay about $2k more.
+We don't feel the current asking price from Tesla is ever reflected in used car prices.

 It is believed that the Highland update included the shift to HW4.